 Sewage sludge: The U.S. Environmental Protection Agency (EPA) euphemistically calls it “biosolids.”
 But what is it really?
 And why should you care?

-As an article from In These Times explains, sewage sludge is:
+As this article explains, sewage sludge is:

 . . . whatever goes into the sewer system and emerges as solids from municipal wastewater treatment plants.
 Sludge can be (its exact composition varies and is not knowable) any of the 80,000 synthetic chemicals used by industry; new chemicals created from combining two or more of those 80,000; bacteria and viruses; hospital waste; runoff from roads; pharmaceuticals and over-the-counter drugs; detergents and chemicals that are put down drains in residences; and, of course, urine and feces flushed down toilets.